NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.1.Chapter/README.md

     Hello!
     How are you doing?

-The \n is an escape sequence, which is a sequence of characters that rep- resents a special character.
+The \n is an escape sequence, which is a sequence of characters that represents a special character.
 The backslash allows you to \escape" the string's literal interpretation.
 Notice there is no space between \n and How.
 If you add a space there, there will be a space at the beginning of the second line.